Georges Bataille: Personal life

-Bataille's first marriage was to actress Silvia Maklès, in 1928; they divorced in 1934, and she later married the psychoanalyst Jacques Lacan.
+Bataille's first marriage was to actress Sylvia Maklès, in 1928; they divorced in 1934, and she later married the psychoanalyst Jacques Lacan.
 Bataille also had an affair with Colette Peignot, who died in 1938.
-In 1946 Bataille married Diane de Beauharnais, with whom he had a daughter.
+In 1946 Bataille married Diane de Beauharnais (author, pseudonym, Selena Warfield, and great-granddaughter of Eugen Maximilianovich, 5th Duke of Leuchtenberg), with whom he had a daughter.

 In 1955 Bataille was diagnosed with cerebral arteriosclerosis, although he was not informed at the time of the terminal nature of his illness.
-He died seven years later, on 9 July 1962.
+He died seven years later, on 8 July 1962.